DimonBor/Proxy_Sorter/README.md

 How to use:
 1. Clone repo into your local.
-2. Put your proxies into input_proxies.txt(thre are some example).
+2. Put your proxies into input_proxies.txt(there are some examples).
 3. Just launch main.sh and choose timeout which you need.